Top 5 Sexiest Female Cosplays At New York Comic Con 2018

 Serah Chu took it to the max with her Misa cosplay, but like so many others, she pulled off multiple looks and killed each time.
 While Chu is well versed at cosplaying multiple characters, even at single events, She says Misa is her favorite, and looking at her smile while playing her, it is easy to see why.

-Finallym this cosplay from L.A.N Party drips with sex appeal and the work that went into creating it is evident.
-Without doubt she put together an amazing cosplay and looks like she had fun doing it.
+Finally, this cosplay from L.A.N Party drips with sex appeal and the work that went into creating it is evident.
+Without a doubt, she put together an amazing cosplay and looks like she had fun doing it.
 Thanks once again to all the talented cosplayers and photographers that made cosplaying NYCC 2018 a great time.